brittanyyoung-jpg/Hoffman-Concrete-Contractors/README.md

-# Hoffman Concrete Contractors Redirect Page
+# Hoffman Concrete Contractors Birdsboro, PA Office

 This is a simple redirect page for Hoffman Concrete Contractors.
 It shows the Google Maps location for a few seconds, then redirects to the live Google Business Profile.